mhalbritter/graal-native-image-analysis/README.md

     * Bigger classes with more methods are better than small classes with less methods, because every class has a constructor, which counts towards the executable size
     * Compare `simple-reflection-many-big-classes` and `simple-reflection-10000-classes`
+* When using many classes (100) with many methods each (100), the reflection based executable is twice as big as the one without reflection
+    * Compare `no-reflection-many-big-classes` with `simple-reflection-many-big-classes`:
+      15,6 MB vs 31,0 MB

+### Reflection querying

+* Executable size increases a bit when including reflection query data
+    * Compare `simple-reflection` and `reflection-query`
+    * This amounts to 256 KB executable size when including reflection query data for 100 classes with 1 constructor and 100 methods each (10100 methods in total)
+* If only reflection querying is used and not invocation, native-image is clever enough to only include the reflection metadata and not the code for the reflected class/method
+    * Search for `HelloWorldPrinter` in "Used Classes" report from Graal in `reflection-query-only`

+### Executable size

 * Even when not using reflection, fewer big classes are better than many small ones
     * Compare `no-reflection-many-big-classes` and `no-reflection-10000-classes`